Sign-up for our New Digital Chart System Here

 Will My Other Breast Be Balanced to Match the Poland Reconstruction?

 A balancing procedure is often recommended for the opposite breast to match the reconstructed breast for all types of reconstruction.
-Balancing procedures may include a breast reduction, breast lift, or breast augmentation based on the details of your body, your Poland syndrome and your method of reconstruction.
+Balancing procedures may include a breast reduction, breast lift, or breast augmentation based on the details of your body, your Poland syndrome, and your method of reconstruction.
 Your surgeon will examine both sides of your chest and will recommend the procedure(s) that best meet your goals and that provide the best aesthetic results with the greatest balance and symmetry.

 When you are considering any type of surgery, you should be fully educated about potential risks and complications.
 Please see our Preparing for Surgery section to learn about risks and potential complications related to surgery and Postoperative Instructions for additional information pertaining specifically to Poland syndrome correction.